Bellfalasch/Bobby-CMS/README.md

 * Automatic INSERT/UPDATE-generation for MySQL
 * More field types, like checkbox, radio, hidden, map, dropdown
 * A page_post setting for label append, submit button title, admin level, etc
-* Combine min-max to one field (something like length:2-255)
+* Combine min-max to one field (something like 'length:2-255')

 Dependencies:
 ----------------
 You must use this admin on a project based on one of my other simple PHP templates, at minimum these files:

-* **../inc/database.php** - Needed for accessing the database (password etc), and processing SQL's in the admin's own "_database.php".
+**../inc/database.php** - Needed for accessing the database (password etc), and for processing all the SQL's in the admin's "_database.php".
-* **../inc/functions.php** - The admin uses some basic functions added in this file, used by my other "PHP-templates".
+**../inc/functions.php** - The admin uses some basic functions added in this file, used by my other "PHP-templates".

 This admin is based on **Bootstrap** by Twitter (included) and **TinyMCE** (included).

+It should be fairly easy to strip away all of these dependencies, if you're bold enough =P

 Basic structure: